Ola-20/Ola_Portfolio/README.md

 • Project was executed using project management skills: Project charter (Using Mural), stakeholder mapping analysis, Kanban board for task assignment to improve productivity

-• Finally the project will be reviewed by stakeholders by collaboration via the power BI online platform and this can drive organisation business decisions
+• Finally the project will be reviewed by stakeholders by collaboration via the power BI online platform and this can drive business decisions in an organization